High tea in a magical, hidden world – the finest experience to be had in Melbourne.

 The third irresistible – an old fashioned steamed pudding, served with your choice of molten white chocolate sauce or blackberry compote.
 MoMo & Coco’s related paternal entity, having spent a great number of years in old-England, adored this…three times over!

-The fourth irresistible — subtly-flavoured Baileys baked cheescake, fashioned into cute pyramids, topped with a flash of edible gold leaf, and a crispy, slightly gingery biscuit base.
+The fourth irresistible — subtly-flavoured Baileys baked cheesecake, fashioned into cute pyramids, topped with a flash of edible gold leaf, and a crispy, slightly gingery biscuit base.

 Fifth irresistible available — white chocolate and pistachio macarons.
 A perfectly light intermission of an irresistible to prepare us for….